Nominating

 How does the Nominating Committee identify candidates?

-The Nominating Committee uncovers RCC members’ talent and willingness to find the perfect place for them to be of service.
+The Nominating Committee discovers RCC members’ gifts and willingness to find the perfect place for them to be in service to God and others.

-Please see our “Time and Talent Questionnaire” below to see the many service opportunities we have at RCC.
+Please see our “Time and Talent Questionnaire” below to see the varied service opportunities we have at RCC.

 What is the nomination process?